Wednesday, May 16, 2018

 Is the church losing its voice?
 It at least appears that increasing numbers of people identify as Christian are uncomfortable speaking about their faith.
 Our conversation revolves around work and our social lives.
 Spiritual conversation tends to invite tension or arguments.
 Like so much of life today, the conversation can turn political.
 Further, we do not want to appear religious, weird, or extremist.[22]

 If we are to overcome our hesitation, we may need to reflect upon what we are doing when we talk about God to others.
 God is beyond all our words and concepts.
 We speak by analogy, metaphor, or symbol of a reality that is not definable or measurable.
 We cannot point to God as we can point to a tree.
 In that sense, we can only speak of God indirectly.
-Thus, we need to open ourselves to the many possible ways we can imagine God.[20]
-We have other undefinable experiences in our lives.
+Thus, we need to open ourselves to the many possible ways we can imagine God.[23]
+By the way, we have other undefinable experiences in our lives.
 For some persons, it might be the beauty of Rocky Mountains in spring.
 Yes, we can say it is beautiful, but even that word falls short of what one experiences.
 Your spot may be the beach, the prairie, or an island, but I imagine you have such places in your experiences.
 Such experiences are beyond words.
 Experiences of deep grief and sorrow are similar, of course.
 Through our struggle and tears, we have no words.
 The heights of beauty or glory and the depths of despair or grief have no words.
 The best and the worst experiences of a human life are beyond words.
-Yet, it may well be that we will capture a glimpse of God amid such experiences.[21]
+Yet, it may well be that we will capture a glimpse of God amid such experiences.[24]

 Despite its difficulties, witness in word and deed is the primary act of the Christian and of the church.